Mount Qincheng © Jason Zou

-As a tourist attraction Mount Qincheng really does have something for everyone.
-It is located about 41 miles (66km) from Chengdu.
-The Mount is one of the most famous Taoist mountains in China, and it is a popular destination for travellers and locals alike, but it is usefully divided into two sides which provide very different experiences.
-The front side of Mount Qincheng (anterior) is the more touristy side, and boasts an impressive array of cultural and historical landmarks: there are a number of temples to be visited including the Jianfu Palace, Shangqing Palace and the Tianshi Cave.
-However, for those who prefer to travel off the beaten track, the back side (or posterior) is relatively quiet and unspoiled and offers a stunning hiking route along narrow mountain passes, past waterfalls and through wooded areas.
-This trip is a must if you are interested in bird life or the flora and fauna of the area.
+As a tourist attraction, Mount Qincheng really does have something for everyone.
+It is located approximately 41 miles (66km) from Chengdu.
+The mountain is one of the most famous Taoist mountains in China, and is a popular destination for international travellers and locals alike.
+It is usefully divided into two sides, which provide very different experiences.
+The front side of Mount Qincheng (anterior) is the more touristy side, and boasts an impressive array of cultural and historical landmarks.
+A number of temples to be visited include the Jianfu Palace, Shangqing Palace, and the Tianshi Cave.
+However, for those who prefer to travel off the beaten track, the back side (or posterior) is relatively quiet and unspoiled, offering a stunning hiking route along narrow mountain passes, past waterfalls and through wooded areas.
+This trip is a must for those interested in the flora and fauna of the area.

-Whether you're keen on the more frequented front route, or the adventurous trail at the back, the views from the summit are spectacular.
-Although the paths are very well-maintained, the hike is pretty demanding on both sides, but there is a cable car which can be taken half-way or all the way up.
+Whether travellers are keen on the more frequented front route, or the adventurous trail at the back, the views from the summit are spectacular.
+Although the paths are very well-maintained, the hike is pretty demanding on both sides; nevertheless, there is a cable car which can be taken half-way or all the way up.
 The mountain is the ideal travellers escape from crowded urban sightseeing and makes for a delightful excursion from Chengdu.